 190. Leonard Raised Pillar reel.
 Ordered by Leonard in the early 80's, designed by Dave Atwood of PA and made by the Volstro machine company in a quantity of about 200.
 Unfortunately, although the run was completed, they were never delivered to Leonard before the company closed shop.
 The reel measures 3 3/4" pillar to pillar, so a terrific 6/7 wt reel.
 Brushed aluminum frame, black side plates, perforated front to its spool, easy access drag adjust to the verso and the HL Leonard die stamp to the back plate.
 Mounting mars to the foot ends but altogether in excellent condition.
 RHW but a loyal customer tells me that Atwood gave him instructions for its reversal.
 Have found in my library of catologues and paperwork, the two page promotional material published for the reel and its designer, Dave Atwood and will include a copy with the reel for the purchaser.
 Very rarely seen literature indeed.
 Match this reel with either item 189 or 195, the Leonard 40H, for the perfectly balanced combination.
 Considering its quality, history, and Leonard provenance uniquely undervalued at $575.
 Sold

 192. Hardy 3 1/4" Bougle Mark VI Lightweight.
 A super 5/6 wt reel and the third or fourth generation of the reproduction series beginning with the first reproduction of the original 1903 iteration.
 Brushed aluminum finish, perforated front and back spool, faux bone handle, roller guide post and sensibly reversible.
-Now set for RHW and put up in its original -- and I believe -- extra cost sheepskin lined Hardy marked block leather case.
+Now set for LHW and put up in its original -- and I believe -- extra cost sheepskin lined Hardy marked block leather case.
 One discernible nick to an edge, a scratch from an errant screw driver to the verso and center screw very lightly irritated.
 With exceptions, very good condition. $425.
-Reduced.
+Sold

 201. Hardy 3 3/8" St. George.
 May be the nicest St. George from this era (1935-1940) that I have ever laid eyes on.
 Blued finish (about 98%), nickel silver line guard, 3 screw latch, ribbed brass foot (so post 1928), black tenite bezelled handle, perfect working rim mounted nickel silver drag adjust knob, straight line descriptive writing to the verso, and best of all in its original card box with its original price of 22 dollars marked on the side along with the model.
 Even more remarkable is the interior die stamp attributable to Jack Johnson, reel maker at Hardy.
 Jack Johnson was only known to have been associated with the Altex, Exalta and Elarex.
 So this is a significant variant and valuable for that alone according to Graham Turner.
 The interior works are perfect as is the tight performance of the retrieve and full range drag.
 Very minor, about insignificant in-use rubbings to the rims, otherwise near perfect.
 Were it a LHW variant, it would not leave my home.
 For its vintage, condition and packaging, unabashedly, $650.
+Sold

 203. Ross San Miguel 4/5.
 3 1/4", 4/5 wt reel.
 5.9 oz., with backing in place, 6.1 oz., RH/LH retrieve, "flower petal" design spool, latest version first emerging 20 years ago and improved for mechanics and structural engineering.
 Silent retrieve; lovely purr in drag mode and unequivocally one of the finest performing reels made today.
 Features highly polished anodized black finish, contoured textured handle, and rear mounted easy access large drag knob -- soft enough to protect light tippets; strong enough to stop a train!
 Holds WF 5 line and 75 yds backing; WF 4 and 90 yds backing.
 Current retail price for this mint condition reel with original case is $650.
 Lowest price observed, $595.
 This example, mint condition with case $450.
 Sold